openseattle/openseattle.github.io/_posts/2016-10-06-seattle-dept-of-neighborhoods-and-considerit.md

 Reflects the ways that people communicate today Promotes greater involvement of under-served and under-represented communities

-Outreach and engagement is tailored specifically to whatever group you’re trying to reach – for example: renters, cultural groups, people within a certain geographical area.

 Ways Engage Seattle is reaching out:

 Through surveys on the DON Facebook Page: Survey monkey - Two questions: how do you currently get information; how can we make it easier to participate? https://www.facebook.com/SeattleNeighborhoods/?fref=ts

-Engageseattle.consider.it (the topic of the next presentation): a series of open-ended questions about potential ideas.
+Through Engageseattle.consider.it (the topic of the next presentation): a series of open-ended questions about potential ideas.
 Users can votes on ideas and comment on one another’s ideas.
 Good ideas flow up based on user input.
 It is a way to create congoing discussion.

 Engage Seattle’s biggest challenges are in translations and websites.
 They can do this, but how do they integrate those into their outreach?
 They are finding ways to push them to the communities, to excited them to go to the website and take advantage of that.

 Results of the outreach so far:

 Tom would like to know: How can DON engage Open Seattle?
 You can reach him at:
-#engageseattle
-Twitter @SeaNeighborhoods
+Twitter @SeaNeighborhoods or #engageseattle
 Facebook SeattleNighborhoods
 [NewDON@seattle.gov](NewDON@seattle.gov)